Roasted Parsnip and Pear Soup

 - 1/8 teaspoon ground coriander

 - Preheat oven to 425°.
 Place parsnips in a greased 15x10x1-in. baking pan; toss with oil, nutmeg, salt and pepper.
-Transfer to a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake, uncovered, at 425° for 25 minutes.
-Stir in pears; bake 20-25 minutes longer or until parsnips are golden brown and tender, stirring occasionally.
+Roast 25 minutes.
+Stir in pears; roast 15-20 minutes longer or until tender, stirring occasionally.

-- Cool slightly.
-Discard bay leaf.
-In a blender, process soup in batches until smooth.
-Return all to pan.
+- Remove bay leaf from soup.
+Process soup in batches in a blender until smooth; return to pan.
 Stir in cream; heat through.
 Top servings with sliced pears.

 My girlfriend and I love this recipe.
 The flavor is very complex, but still smooth and comforting.
 I make it basically as shown, but with 1 lb of parsnips, and I use a glass baking dish to cook the parsnips in and haven't had any issues with time or temperature.